-Principal Components and Factor Analysis in R
+Principal Components and Factor Analysis in R – Functions & Methods

 Thus, it is always performed on a symmetric correlation or covariance matrix.
 Hence, it means the matrix should be numeric.

-3. What are Principal components in R?
+What are Principal Components in R?

 It is a normalized linear combination of the original predictors in a data set.
-We can write the principal component in following way:
+We can write the principal component in the following way:

 Z¹ = Φ¹¹X¹ + Φ²¹X² + Φ³¹X³ + …. +Φp¹Xp

-Z¹ is first principal component
+Z¹ is the first principal component.

-Also, the loadings are constrained to a sum of square equals to 1.
+Also, the loadings are constrained to a sum of square equal to 1.
 This is because the large size of loadings may lead to large variance.
-The direction of the principle component (Z¹) which has the highest variation of data is also defined.
+The direction of the principal component (Z¹) which has the highest variation of data is also defined.
 Moreover, it results in a line in p dimensional space which is closest to the n observations.
 We can measure closeness using average squared Euclidean distance.

 X¹..Xp is normalized predictors.
 The means of normalized predictors are equal to 0 and have a standard deviation of 1.